EzeOnoky/Project-Base-Learning-7/README.md

  - Configured the Web Servers to work with a single MySQL database

-# 1 # . - I launched a new EC2 instance with RHEL 8 Operating System
+### 1 . - I launched a new EC2 instance with RHEL 8 Operating System

-2. - I installed NFS client using below command, note - without this installation, i will not be able to access the NFS Server from the web server
+### 2. - I installed NFS client using below command
+Note - without this installation, i will not be able to access the NFS Server from the web server

 ```
 sudo yum install nfs-utils nfs4-acl-tools -y
 ```

-# 3 #. - I mounted **/var/www/** and target the NFS server’s export for apps
+### 3 - I mounted **/var/www/** and target the NFS server’s export for apps

 ```
 sudo mkdir /var/www